Philcade Building

 Office building in Tulsa, Oklahoma, U.S.

 The Philcade Building is an office building in downtown Tulsa, Oklahoma at the southeast corner of East 5th Street and South Boston Avenue.
 Designed by Leon B. Senter, for oilman Waite Phillips, it was begun in 1929 and completed in 1931.
 It is noted for its Art Deco zigzag style architecture.
 The building was listed in the National Register on September 18, 1986, under National Register Criterion C. Its NRIS number is 86002196.
 It is also a contributing property of the Oil Capital Historic District in Tulsa.

 Initially named the Philcade, which was derived from the name of the owner, the building was renamed the Stanolind Building, after the company bought the building from Phillips in 1942.
 Stanolind was a subsidiary of Standard Oil Company (Indiana).
-It became the Amoco North Building after Amoco bought Standard Oil Company (Indiana) and renamed all of its subsidiaries with the Amoco trade name, and the 501 Boston Building.
+It became the Amoco North Building after Standard Oil Company (Indiana) was rebranded with the name of its Amoco subsidiary, and the 501 Boston Building.
 The Tulsa Preservation Commission identified the building location as 515 South Boston Avenue, which disagrees with other sources.
 The name Philcade has returned to popular usage.